 BP Egypt also partners with local prominent non-governmental organizations to provide training and skills development.

-As part of the WND project, BP has been running a social investment programme directed to various sustainable development projects in coordination with the local communities and utilizing local service providers.
+As part of the WND project, BP has been running a social investment program directed to various sustainable development projects in coordination with the local communities and utilizing local service providers.
 The scale of investment and activities of the WND project has significantly contributed to the growth of petroleum-related industries as well as maximize Egyptian employment.
-We are also proud to note that this programme is the biggest-ever implemented by the Beheira Governorate in Egypt.
+We are also proud to note that this program is the biggest-ever implemented in the Behera Governorate in Egypt.

-For more than 55 years BP has been an energy partner to Egypt and today our partnership extends to the Egyptian Paralympics Committee.
-BP Egypt is a partner of the Paralympic movement since 2008 and is the first oil and gas company to become an official partner of the Egyptian National Olympic and Paralympic Committees since the establishment of the Egyptian Olympic Committee in 1910.
+For the past 57 years, BP has been an energy partner to Egypt and today our partnership extends to the Egyptian Paralympics Committee.
+BP Egypt has been a partner of the Paralympic movement since 2008 and is the first oil and gas company to become an official partner of the Egyptian National Olympic and Paralympic Committees since the establishment of the Egyptian Olympic Committee in 1910.

 We are the top-level partner and official oil and gas and energy partner with the Egyptian National Paralympic Committee (ENPC) on its road to the Tokyo 2020 Paralympic Games agreement signed in July 2017.